Hyphie24/ShadowedUnitFrames-Mists/README.md

 This is **ONLY** for Cata/Mists Classic

-I take no credit in the creation/updates to SUF, this is just a fan fix for SUF
+I take no credit in the creation/updates to SUF, this is just a fan fix for SUF 7/7 update: Balance druid Eclipse bar now working as intended (at least on PTR) looking into another ppssible issue and will push that update then

-7/6 update: Version 5.5.0 should have these all fixed, Please let me know of any other issues that arise
+This will most likely be last push unless something drastic breaks 7/6 update: Version 5.5.0 should have these all fixed, Please let me know of any other issues that arise
 - Affliction Warlock Soul Shards Bar
 - Destruction Warlock Burning Embers Bar